 You’re going to want to save up a little more dough beyond the initial price.
 The LG Watch Sport accepts nano SIM cards, enabling you to stay connected even when out of range of your traditional smartphone.

 In the States, it costs $10 a month to keep the extra line active on AT&T. Verizon charges a $5 monthly fee, while T-Mobile and Sprint aren't compatible this new smartwatch.

 That’s another – optional – $60 to $120 a year on top of the $349 price.
 Being cutting-edge is always going to cost you when it comes to technology.

 The good news is that AT&T’s NumberSync feature is free, so you can link your phone’s existing number to the smartwatch number so no one sees your weird new watch number.

 If you live in the UK you won't be able to link your current mobile number to the second SIM in the Watch Sport.
-Networks in Britain don't offer the feature, so when the wearable finally lands in the UK you'll have to shell out for a second contract with a second number - which is pretty frustrating.
+Networks in Britain don't offer the feature (apart from on the Apple Watch 3), so if the wearable finally lands in the UK you'll have to shell out for a second contract with a second number - which is pretty frustrating.

 Design and comfort

 - Sizable watch that rises pretty high off the wrist

 - Rotating ‘main button’ and two customizable buttons